augmented-os/augmented-os/docs/architecture/components/task_execution_layer.md

 Handles tasks that can be executed without human intervention:

-* Code execution in sandboxed environments
+* Code execution in sandboxed environments. #TODO - Expand - what does this mean?
+We can focus on local script execution but will need to add external deployment e.g. lamda in future, so should be part of the architecture
 * Script execution with defined inputs and outputs
 * System function calls with appropriate permissions
 * Integration with external services

 ### Manual Task Handler

-Manages tasks requiring human input:
+Manages tasks requiring human input:  #TODO - What does this actually need to do when the ui is displayed from front end?
+Are we creating some new kind of data for the task?
+I thought we’d simply view the workflow and it would display the current manual task based on the workflow step?

 * Task assignment to users or groups
 * UI generation based on task definition